Professional Negligence Claims

 What is the difference between negligence and professional negligence?

 While 'negligence' refers to the action of treating something or someone with neglect, 'professional negligence' is a specific legal term that encapsulates any action or lack thereof by a professional who owes you a duty of care when providing their services.
-This may be actionable through any legally binding agreements that the parties may have entered into, or impliedly through their type of work; for example, legal professionals are held to the standard of a reasonably competent solicitor specialising in the area of law in which they practice.
+This may be actionable through any legally binding agreements that the parties may have entered into, or implied through their type of work; for example, legal professionals are held to the standard of a reasonably competent solicitor specialising in the area of law in which they practice.

 How long does a professional negligence claim take?